kfarnung/ChakraCore/doc/debug-companion.md

 This still doesn't provide a completely turn-key solution but implements all the components which complete the flow while allowing the embedder to customize them as needed for their application.

 ## Detailed Design
-The design consists of two major components, the `JsDebugProtocolHander` and the `JsDebugService`.
+The design consists of two major components, the `JsDebugProtocolHandler` and the `JsDebugService`.
 The design is such that there is a clear boundary between the two components and any implementer can provide their own `JsDebugService` instance that conforms to the API.
-The `JsDebugService` will be capable of binding to a given port number and providing debugger connectivity for one or more `JsDebugProtocolHander` instances.
+The `JsDebugService` will be capable of binding to a given port number and providing debugger connectivity for one or more `JsDebugProtocolHandler` instances.

 ![Sequence Diagram](./assets/debug-companion-sequence.png)
 *Figure 2: Sequence of operations for processing a debugger command*